joacomonte/Montech-ReactJS/README.md

 i have used https://www.freesqldatabase.com to host my SQL db

 ## Visualize the Web
-Montech Server side is hosted on Heroku and the Front side is on Netlify Here is the link: https://montech.netlify.app
+Montech Server side is hosted on Heroku and the Front side is on Netlify.
+Here is the link: https://montech.netlify.app

 ## Setup